LoyolaChicagoCS/gradhandbook/source/downloading.rst

 The Graduate Handbook is written using the incredible `Sphinx <http://sphinx-doc.org/>`_ documentation tools from the `Python <http://python.org>`_ community.

-You can view the source code at https://bitbucket.org/loyolachicagocs/gradhandbook.
+You can view the source code and changelog at https://bitbucket.org/loyolachicagocs/gradhandbook.

 Other Formats
 --------------------------------------